Fresh to Dried Herb Converter

 A Brief History of Herb Drying

 Drying herbs for storage is one of the oldest food preservation techniques, predating written records.
 Ancient Egyptians dried herbs for both culinary and medicinal use, and Roman legions carried dried oregano, thyme, and rosemary as portable seasoning for camp cooking across Europe.
-The technique works because removing moisture prevents microbial growth while concentrating the flavour compounds that survive dehydration.
+The technique works because removing moisture prevents microbial growth while concentrating the flavor compounds that survive dehydration.
 What the ancients could not have known is that different herbs lose different proportions of their volatile oils during drying — and this variation is why a single "fresh to dried" ratio does not work for every herb.

 Modern commercial drying methods (air drying, freeze drying, dehydrator drying) each preserve a different fraction of the herb’s volatile oil profile.
-Freeze-dried herbs retain the most flavour but cost significantly more than air-dried.
+Freeze-dried herbs retain the most flavor but cost significantly more than air-dried.
 The ratios in this tool assume standard commercially air-dried herbs, which are what most home cooks purchase from grocery store spice aisles.

 Herb-by-Herb Conversion Reference

-| Herb | Ratio (Fresh:Dried) | Flavour Retention | Notes |
+| Herb | Ratio (Fresh:Dried) | Flavor Retention | Notes |

 |---|---|---|---|

-| Oregano | 3:1 | Excellent | Flavour actually concentrates — many cooks prefer dried oregano |
+| Oregano | 3:1 | Excellent | Flavor actually concentrates — many cooks prefer dried oregano |

 | Thyme | 3:1 | Excellent | Tiny leaves dry well; remove stems before measuring |